Let's Talk: Asynchronous vs. Real-time Communication

 As CEOs of two remote companies, the pair were in Bali for the 2019 Running Remote Conference.
 As the host of the conference, I was moderating a debate between Francis, the co-founder and CEO of Help Scout, and Salihefendic, the CEO of Doist, on the issue of synchronous vs. asynchronous communication.

-Synchronous communication is real-time communication between two or more people.
-Examples include in-person conversations, phone calls, video chats, and real-time collaboration apps.
+Examples of synchronous communication include in-person conversations, phone calls, video chats, and real-time collaboration apps.
+It is real-time communication between two or more people.
 Asynchronous communication, on the other hand, does not happen in real time.
 Information is provided by one team member, and the recipient sees, uses, and responds to the information in their own time.
 Examples include email or message boards, or even working on documents in the cloud.
 One person does his or her part, and others do their part according to their own schedule.

 We haven’t always had the choice.
 Before technology, if we wanted to communicate, we spoke to each other face to face (synchronous communication).
 Or, after 1775, we mailed a letter (asynchronous).
 Communication picked up speed about 150 years ago with the advent of the telegraph and the telephone.
 This allowed synchronous communication to happen with fewer location barriers.
 Much later, the creation of the fax machine and then email expanded asynchronous business communication beyond the postal service.
 Today, smartphones allow us to communicate both synchronously and asynchronously, 24 hours a day.